 At Circle, we have surgeons, orthopaedic and plastic, who specialise exclusively in hand surgery.
 Many of our surgeons are eminent in their field with a wealth of experience and have significant national and international profiles.

-The hand surgeon uses a variety of tools to arrive at a diagnosis and to plan customised, effective treatment.
-It is an important aspect of hand surgery that the patient be involved in resolving the problem since many/most conditions require compliance and collaboration, as well as a commitment to hand therapy and splintage.
+The hand surgeon uses a variety of tools to arrive at a diagnosis and to plan customised effective treatment.
+It is an important aspect of hand surgery that the patient is involved in resolving the problem since most conditions require compliance and collaboration, as well as a commitment to rehabilitation therapy and splinting.

 The most important tool is the clinical assessment of the patient, including a careful history and examination.
-This may require supplementation by investigation which may include one or more of:
+This may require an investigation which may include one or more of:

 Hand surgeons work in close collaboration with hand therapists.
 Rehabilitation is often as important as the surgery itself and this must be understood and planned for from the outset.

-Treatment is selected from a range of conservative management, splintage, injection, a modification of activity and, ultimately, surgery and rehabilitation.
+Treatment is selected from a range of conservative management, splinting, injection, a modification of activity and, ultimately, surgery and rehabilitation.

 Most hand surgery is performed under a regional block where the patient is awake but the arm or hand can be anaesthetised at various levels, from shoulder to digit.
 Patients may prefer general anaesthesia or this will be recommended by the surgeon.
 Most patients are treated as outpatients with a minority staying overnight.

-All hand surgery benefits from elevation of the hand following operation.
-In general the hand needs to be held above the level of the heart, with, or without, use of a sling.
-Most hand surgery will involve resting the hand and a period of inactivity after operation.
+Elevation of the hand following an operation helps with rehabilitation following surgery.
+In general, the hand needs to be held above the level of the heart, with, or without, use of a sling.
+After most hand surgeries, you will have to rest the hand and maintain a period of inactivity after the operation.